Summer Peach Apricot Pie

 Making the Pie Crust:

-- Sift flour, salt and icing sugar into a bowl.
+- Sift the flour, salt and powdered sugar into a large bowl.

-- Cut in shortening until particles are pea-sized.
+- Using a pie cutter, cut in shortening until particles are pea-sized.

-- Sprinkle with water, 1 tsp at a time, mixing lightly with a fork.
+- Sprinkle in the water, 1 tsp at a time, mixing lightly with a fork.

 - Press into a ball.
 Separate into 2 balls.

-- Combine peaches, apricots, sugar, cornstarch and lemon juice.
+- In a bowl combine the sliced peaches, apricots, sugar, cornstarch and lemon juice.

-- Put one rolled out section of crust into your pie plate.
-Gently press down into the plate.
+- Place one rolled out section of crust into the pie plate.
+Gently press down.

 - Add the peach and apricot filling.

-- Add on the other rolled out section of pie crust.
+- Place the other rolled out section of pie crust onto the top.

 - Press together the edges of the crust (you can make the edges fancy if you like).
 Then trim off the extra dough.